 Window treatment time for my guest room.
 So far I have been keeping within my budget and this project will keep me in check as it is very budget friendly.
-I had two ideas for the finials and I will show you both.
+I had two ideas on how to make a curtain rod and finials.
+I will show you both.

 I like lots of light and have a big window in my guest room.
 I wanted drapery panels, but I don’t want them to cover the window at all so I needed a very long rod.
 This way the panels frame the window, but don’t cover it at all.
 To buy a decorative rod in the length I needed I would have had to spend $30.00 and up.
 That would wipe out my budget so I opted to use a PVC pipe.